 Rolex Datejust vs. Date Sizes

-While the first sizes of the Datejust and the Date were 36mm and 34mm (respectively), Rolex did add more size options to both collections over the years.
+While the first sizes of the Datejust and the Date were 36mm and 34mm (respectively), Rolex did add more size options to both collections over the years, which you can still find when browsing collections of pre-owned Rolex models for sale.
 For instance, somewhat puzzlingly, Rolex has in the past produced the Lady-Datejust and the ladies’ Date with 26mm cases, and the mid-size Datejust and mid-size Date with 31mm case sizes.
-However, perhaps for greater clarity between the two models, Rolex has since discontinued all of the smaller Date versions and currently only makes the Date 34.
+However, perhaps for greater clarity between the two models, Rolex has since discontinued the Date entirely, leaving only the Datejust and Lady-Datejust in production.
 Additionally, Rolex has also ceased making the Lady-Datejust 26, replacing it with the Lady-Datejust 28.
 Furthermore, over the course of the last decade, Rolex has also added larger options for the Datejust.

 Rolex Datejust Sizes